jaruiz/light8080/sim/ghdl/README.md

 In order to play with this TB with no modifications you will need ghdl and also ASL, an assembler for the 8080.
 The makefile within the ```tools``` directory in this project has a target for the automatic installation of ASL which will only need git and gcc on your machine, no root privileges or anything -- it's only ever been tested on Linux, though.
 It is meant to install the program for you transparently; at at the very least it should be a good starting point if you have to install it yourself...
-Al other necessary utility scripts are included with the project.